Yoga Poses For Digestion:

 3. Yoga Presses On The Digestive Tract To Relieve Gas And Tension

-Twisting poses and forward bends are especially effective in relieving individual digestive issues, especially when coupled with (like mentioned above) breathing, as well as focusing on pulling your belly in toward your spine at the end of exhalation.
+Twisting poses and forward bends may be especially effective in relieving individual digestive issues.
+Specifically, when coupled with focused breathing, and on pulling your belly in toward your spine at the end of exhalation.

-Some poses also enhance the compression and lengthening of the intestines, potentially helping better blood circulation to the gut.
+Some poses also enhance the compression and lengthening of the intestines.
+Thus, potentially helping better blood circulation to the gut.

 You might not know which poses are best for your digestive health.
-In this final part of the post, we'll introduce you to some yoga poses, specifically that may support digestive health, this way you can improve your gut health.
+So, we’ll introduce you to some yoga poses specifically, that may support digestive health.